peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.quatNormInPlace(quat) <a id='H3DU.Math.quatNormInPlace'></a>

 Converts a quaternion to a <a href="tutorial-glmath.md">unit vector</a>.
-When a quaternion is normalized, it describes the same orientation but the distance from the origin to that quaternion becomes 1 (unless all its components are 0).
+When a quaternion is normalized, it describes the same rotation but the distance from the origin to that quaternion becomes 1 (unless all its components are 0).
 A quaternion is normalized by dividing each of its components by its <a href="H3DU.Math.md#H3DU.Math.quatLength">length</a>.